frankshearar/Home/Package-applicability.md

 The work for this feature and the discussion around the spec is tracked here - **Context aware search and surface project applicability information [#5725](https://github.com/NuGet/Home/issues/5725)**

 ## Problem
-As a package consumer:
-* I have no way to filter to only those packages that will work with my project.
-* When a package fails to install, I don't have a straight-forward way to know why it failed.
-* What steps can I take to either install the selected version of a package, or find a compatible version of the package.
+Package consumers have no way to filter to only those packages that will install to their project.
+The trial and error method of installing a package to check if it works can be painful.
+Additionally, when a package fails to install, it is not evident why it failed, without digging through the logs.
+Having figured out the reason, comes the task of identifying next steps to workaround the issue.
+This can be very time-consuming in terms of investigating what frameworks and versions the package supports, and what version of the package, if any, is compatible with the user's project framework and version.

 ## Who is the customer?
 All NuGet package consumers that use the NuGet package manager UI to manage NuGet packages